School Improvement Plan

 Crucial to achieving this is ensuring that pupils have access to at least 30 minutes of physical activity during the school day, alongside high-quality PE provision taught by confident and knowledgeable teachers and opportunities to experience and participate in a wide range of sports and physical activities.
 PE and sport premium grant funding should be used by schools towards these aims.

 Schools must publish the admissions criteria which will be used to select pupils if there are more applicants than places.
 Parents whose children are unable to gain a place in the school of their choice can appeal to an independent appeal tribunal.
-That appeal can, however, only be on the basis that the school had not applied, or not correctly applied, the criteria which it used to select pupils.

 Having a positive attitude to learning, each our and ourselves is at the core of life at St Buryan Academy.
 Our Behaviour Policy is in-line with the like-minded schools within our Trust and is tailored to meet the needs of our own school community at St Buryan.